joelparkerhenderson/demo-sveltekit-pro/README.md

 * Playwright - Fast and reliable end-to-end testing for modern web apps
 * TailwindCSS - A utility-first CSS framework.
 * TailwindCSS Plugins: Typography, Forms, Container Queries
-* SvelteKit Adapter + Vercel - A small plugin that generates output for deployment
+* SvelteKit Adapter + Node - A small plugin that generates output for deployment
-* Drizzle + PostgreSQL + Docker - ORM to your database and get the benefits of type safety and intellisense.
+* Drizzle + PostgreSQL - ORM to your database and get the benefits of type safety and intellisense.
 * Lucia - An open source resource on implementing authentication with JavaScript
 * mdsvex - Markdown preprocessor for Svelte.
 Markdown in Svelte.
 * Paraglide JS + ar,cy,de,en,es,eu,fr,hi,ja,sv,ru,zh - internationalization (i18n) library